francescasiconolfi/SYSC-2006/Textbook-Notes.md

 Note: The character constant '/0' represents the character with value zero - *the null character*.
 The numeric value is actually 0.

+#### The Function strlen()
+`strlen(char)` returns the length of its character str argument, *char*, excluding the null character '\0'.

+#### The Enumeration Constant
+An enumeration is a list of constant integer values, where the first name in an enum has value 0, the second has value 1, the third has value 2... and so on.
+This is true unless the values are specified.
+If not all are specified, the unspecified values will continue progression from last value (i.e. if first value is 1, second is 2, and so on).